joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/08/world/middleeast/israel-government-parliament.html?searchResultPosition=7

 **A widespread internet outage affects major websites.**\
-`The sites of the British government, The New York Times and Twitter were among those that were inaccessible for some users.`\
+`The sites of the British government, The New York Times and Twitter were among those that were briefly inaccessible for some users.`\
 https://nytimes.com/2021/06/08/technology/internet-down.html?searchResultPosition=8

 **The Mayor, the Teacher and a Fight over a ‘Lost Territory’ of France**\